-During a suspension, the school or district personnel has the authority to remove a special education student from the current placement into another placement on a temporary basis.
+During a suspension, the school or district personnel can remove a special education student from the current placement into another placement temporarily.
 This is often referred to as an "interim alternative educational setting" (IAES).
 However, the removal cannot be for more than 10 consecutive school days.
 34 C.F.R. § 300.530(b).